 The Board shall:

-Each individual Board member and/or Board agency representative(s), maintains one vote However, if multiple Board members are from one (1) agency, that agency must designate the Board member from that agency who will cast the vote.
+Voting Member Eligibility: Each individual Board member maintains one (1) vote.

 Simple majority will be used for decision making, unless otherwise indicated.

+There must be a quorum of members present to hold a vote at regular Board meetings.
+A quorum shall be greater than 50% of the number of eligible voting members and determined prior to the start of each meeting.
+If a quorum is not present at a meeting, discussion may still take place, but voting will not be conducted.
+The Secretary, or their designee, shall track attendance and voting member status to determine a quorum for meetings.

 Article 7.
-Officers & Elections
+Officers & Officer Elections

-The Board shall have three (3) : President, Vice President, Secretary.
+The Board shall have four (4) officers: President, Vice President, Secretary, and an At-Large Officer.

 Board Officer Roles and Responsibilities:

-The Secretary, or their designee, shall ensure that minutes of all meetings are recorded, and such minutes are maintained for public review upon request.
-Any majority of Officers can call for a special meeting of the Board.

 The President shall chair meetings of the Board.

 The Vice President shall serve as chair in the President’s absence.

-The Secretaryshall ensure that minutes of all meetings are taken, and such minutes are maintained for public review upon request Any majority of Officers can call for a special meeting of the Board.
+The Secretary, or their designee, shall ensure that minutes of all meetings are recorded, and such minutes are maintained for public review upon request.

 The At-Large Officer is reserved for persons with former or current lived experience of homelessness.

-Board Officer - Election - Board Officers shall be elected by a simple majority of the Board Members.
+Board Officer - Election - Officers shall be elected by a simple majority of the Board.

-Terms of Office - Officers shall serve three-year, renewable, terms and can be replaced or renewed by simple majority of the Board Members.
+Terms of Office - Officers shall serve three (3)-year renewable terms, and can be replaced or renewed by simple majority of the Board.

 Article 8.
 Committees